 - Only courses for which a grade of C- or better has been given will be accepted in transfer.
 Both the grade and the credit will be transferred to Geneva.
-In addition, the Pennsylvania Department of Education (Chapter 354) requires that any and all courses taken by Education majors must be included in the student's career GPA for certification purposes. - A minimum of 48 credit hours overall, and at least 12 of the last 30 credit hours, must be earned from Geneva. - A maximum of 64 credit hours may be transferred from two-year institutions. - A minimum of 50% of the required credit hours in the major or minor must be earned at Geneva. - Courses transferred from another institution will be counted in the same semester that the credit-granting institution that granted the credit designated the course. - In order to replace a grade for a course previously completed at Geneva, the course must be repeated at Geneva (i.e., the grade for a course taken at another institution cannot replace the grade that a student earned for the same course at Geneva). - A minimum of 50% of the required credit hours in the core must be earned at Geneva.
+In addition, the Pennsylvania Department of Education (Chapter 354) requires that any and all courses taken by Education majors must be included in the student's career GPA for certification purposes. - A minimum of 48 credit hours overall, and at least 12 of the last 30 credit hours, must be earned from Geneva. - A maximum of 64 credit hours may be transferred from two-year institutions. - A minimum of 50% of the required credit hours in the major or minor must be earned at Geneva. - Courses transferred from another institution will be counted in the same semester that the credit-granting institution that granted the credit designated the course. - In order to replace a grade for a course previously completed at Geneva, the course must be repeated at Geneva.
+If a course previously taken at Geneva is repeated at another institution, the grade in the repeated course will be averaged with the original grade in computing the student's GPA. - A minimum of 50% of the required credit hours in the core must be earned at Geneva.
 These courses must include Great Issues in Politics (POL 352), Foundations of Christian Thought (BIB 300) and the Humanities sequence of HUM 103, 203 and 303. - For associate degrees, a maximum of 24 credit may be transferred.